+University employees (faculty and staff) are required to comply with the Code of Conduct and Ethics (Code).
 The Office of the General Counsel is the University's Ethics Office.
-If you have any questions regarding any specific provision of the University's Code of Conduct and Ethics Policy (Code) or any other questions in general regarding conduct matters not specifically stated in the Code, please contact Marc Snow, Associate General Counsel, at (904) 620-2866 or via e-mail.
+If you have any questions regarding any specific provision of the Code or any other questions in general regarding conduct matters not specifically stated in the Code, please contact Marc Snow, Senior Associate General Counsel, at (904) 620-2866 or via e-mail.

 In the Code below we have provided hyperlinks to the state and federal laws and other rules and regulations, including applicable collective bargaining agreements that are the basis for the Code.
 Additionally, we will be updating our website to add additional resources and training information.

 Many issues related to ethical conduct have legal consequences such as the state of Florida's Code of Ethics for Public Officers and Employees (sections 112.311 through 112.3261, Florida Statutes).
 These statutes cover a broad array of topics, but the most common issues relating to University personnel are discussed below.

 The University of North Florida's Code of Conduct and Ethics